UN: economic decisions turn extreme weather into disasters

 "Disasters are often socially-constructed and systemic.
 We know flooding will grow more likely due to climate change.
 But what determines the deadly outcome is exposure and the population's vulnerability," Sebesvari said.

+Drought is another issue covered by the study.
 Last year over 100 people died in wildfires in Europe.
+Out-of-control fires are partly driven by heat and lack of rainfall, but the way authorities manage the problem also plays a part.

-Evidence shows fire services in the Mediterranean contribute to the risk of out-of-control mega-fires by preventing small and medium fires from burning out, allowing vegetation to accumulate.
-But fire fighting authorities are slow to adapt.
+Evidence suggests fire services in the Mediterranean, afraid of losing remaining forests, contribute to the risk of deadly mega-fires by preventing small and medium fires from burning out, allowing vegetation to accumulate.
+State officials in California have drawn up plans for prescribed burning to prevent this, but fire fighting authorities in Europe are slower to adapt.

-Ineffective policies allowed to persist and other forms of "under-prioritisation" of environmental risks are human drivers contributing to many of last year's disasters.
+Ineffective policies allowed to persist and other forms of "under-prioritisation" of environmental risks are human drivers contributing to many of last year's disasters, the study suggests.

 When Hurricane Ida hit New York on 1 September last year, people were caught off guard by a flash flood caused by torrential rain.
 Twenty-nine people drowned in their own homes because they lived in illegal basement apartments in poor neighbourhoods built in flood-prone areas.

-In Lagos, 4,000 people lost their homes to a flash flood because city officials allowed developers to build houses on a floodplain.
+In Lagos, 4,000 people lost their homes to a flash flood because city officials allowed developers to build houses on a floodplain, exposing residents to environmental risk.

 'Good news'